Smart-Machine/OOP_LABS/Lab3/README.md

 The class `ChessFigure` is the parent class for all the figure classes in this game, which encapsulates all the common logic and properties.
 All the clases that implements this abstract class, can be found in the "figures" folder.

+The class `ChessBoard` is composing all the figures so that we can performe actions on it.

 The `Runner` class is resposible for simulating the begining of a game.
 In the absance of all the rules implemented and a early born architecture, and of course, for the debugging options, the simulation runs only for the first 8 moves.
 No winner or lossers are encountered yet.